Facts About Clothing Used in Ancient Egypt: Egyptian Clothes

 The higher class a person was, the more gold and precious gems they would use in the making of the jewelry.
-The most common gems were Turquoise - a greenish-blue gem, Lapiz-luzuli - a brilliantly bright blue gem, and Carnelian - a smooth reddish brown stone.
+The most common gems were Turquoise - a greenish-blue gem, Lapiz-lazuli - a brilliantly bright blue gem, and Carnelian - a smooth reddish-brown stone.
 The lower class would still decorate in lots of bulky jewelry, although they used pottery beads or glassware for decoration rather than gems.

 In ancient Egypt, both men and women wore make-up.
 Most notable was their dark, heavy eyeliner that they used along both the lower and upper eyelid.
 This was usually made up of a black kohl, which is a very common lead ore taken from a mineral called galena.
 They lined their eyelids not just for beauty, but also because they believed that it protected the eyes from dust and dirt.

 The Egyptians would use the same black kohl to darken eyebrows and eyelashes.
 Above their eyelid, they also used eyeshadow, which was usually in a shade of blue or green.
 Both men and women would color their lips and nails with henna dye.
 They would use this same dye to put color into their hair and to decorate their skin.
 Although they often painted their hands with henna, only the lower class got tattoos.
 This was not a fashion that the upper class shared.

 The ancient Egyptians also used a red powder called crew on their cheeks and lips when they did not use henna.
 Unfortunately, there were a lot of harmful substances used in their make-up that had adverse effects, which led to many illnesses, although the Egyptians were unaware of what caused their poor health.